Public-Data Research Monitor

 Coefficient Comparison: Treasury Inventory / Assets

-DiD coefficient across three sample/specification variants · Outcome: Treasury inventory scaled by total assets
+DiD coefficient across the primary core, expanded sensitivity, and clustered flagship variants · Outcome: Treasury inventory scaled by total assets

 Filled = p < 0.05 | Hollow = p ≥ 0.05